engl3844/engl3844s18/_schedule/schedule.md

             'Gallagher, J. (2017).
 Writing for algorithmic audiences. <i>Computers &amp; Composition, 45</i>, pp. 25-30. [<a href="/assets/readings/candc-gallaghar-2017-writing-alg-audiences.pdf">Link</a>]',
             'Hill, Kashmir.
 (2017 Jul.
 07).
 What happens when you tell the internet you are pregnant.
 Jezebel. [<a href="http://jezebel.com/what-happens-when-you-tell-the-internet-youre-pregnant-1794398989" target="_blank">Outbound Link</a>]', 'Aldrich, Chris.
 (2017).
 The Facebook Algorithm Mom Problem.
-Buffo Socko [Medium.com Blog]. [<a href="https://medium.com/boffo-socko/the-facebook-algorithm-mom-problem-356e5005092e" target="_blank">Outbound Link</a>]', 'Sinders, Caroline.
-(2017).
-Dear Elon–Forget Killer Robots.
-Here’s What You Should Really Worry About.
-Fast Company/Co.Design. [<a href="https://www.fastcodesign.com/90137818/dear-elon-forget-killer-robots-heres-what-you-should-really-worry-about" target="_blank">Outbound Link</a>]'
+Buffo Socko [Medium.com Blog]. [<a href="https://medium.com/boffo-socko/the-facebook-algorithm-mom-problem-356e5005092e" target="_blank">Outbound Link</a>]', 'Bertand, N. (05 Oct.
+2017). <a href="http://www.businessinsider.com/reach-of-russian-facebook-propaganda-content-2017-10" target="_blank">New data shows that Russian propaganda may have been shared billions of times on Facebook</a>.
+Business Insider.'
           ]
           assign: [
-            'Take notes about how Gallagher defines the different types and properties or those types of audiences.
-After reading it, and the other 3 popular pieces, consider the following dyadic questions for discussion: How are audiences digital media?
-And, how are digital media audiences?'
+            'Take notes about how Gallagher defines algorithmic audiences: its different types and properties, as he notes them in the article.
+Please include page numbers in your notes for quick reference in class.
+After reading it, and the other 3 popular pieces, consider the following questions for discussion: How (does) this concept of audience change your understanding of your reading and writing habits with digital technologies?
+How do you perceive ways in which data and digital media practices linked?
+What are some examples of algorithmic audiences from your everyday life?'
           ]
       thu:
         - date: 2018-01-25